nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### Note:
 * Arguments can be stacked together in any order.
 * Task Type is optional.
+* However, only one task type is allowed.
 * Any other invalid options not stated below will be ignored
-* No options provided will list down all the tasks like listTask
+* No options provided will list down all the tasks like `listTask`

 #### Task Type Available:
 * `todo/`: Todos